zakcali/trimEnabizResults/README.md

 # trimEnabizResults
-e-nabız is software by Sağlık Bakanlığı.
-I need space from  pasted laboratory results to patient's history.
+e-nabız is a software created for Sağlık Bakanlığı (Ministry of Health of Turkiye).
+It acts as a bigdata of electronic health records of people.
+I need to gain space from  pasted laboratory results to patient's history.
 So I wrote a javascript program to shorten the laboratory result texts, following:
 ```
 	25.03.2022 02:57	Üre (Serum/Plazma)	33		6 - 26
 	25.03.2022 02:57	Potasyum (Serum/Plazma)	2,7		3,5 - 5,2